kashodiya/sloos-analysis-by-kiro/README.md

 # 📊 SLOOS Interactive Analyzer

+> **🤖 100% AI-Generated Project** - This entire application was developed by Kiro AI Software Engineer with zero human coding.
+From architecture to implementation, documentation to screenshots - all created through AI-assisted development in a single 2-hour session.

 Professional web application for analyzing Senior Loan Officer Opinion Survey (SLOOS) data using AWS Bedrock Claude AI.

 ![SLOOS Analyzer Dashboard](screenshots/dashboard.png)